LeeQianXi/com.nilarea.allfabstellar.lib/README.md

 ## INTRODUCTION

-Game Framework is literally a game framework, based on Unity game engine.
+AllFabStellar.Lib is literally a game framework, based on Unity game engine.
 It encapsulates commonly used game modules during development, and, to a large degree, standardises the process, enhances the development speed and ensures the product quality.

-Game Framework provides the following 19 builtin modules, and more will be developed later for game developers to use.
+AllFabStellar.Lib provides the following 19 builtin modules, and more will be developed later for this project to use.

 1. **Config** - saves some global read-only game configurations, such as the player's initial speed, the initial volume of the game, etc.